Danielduel/beatsaber-request-ui/docs/verification.md

 0. Changelog

 0.0.2:
+22 March 2021:
-22 March 2021 - Replace "command" (cta) tooltip with the copy button
+Replace "command" (cta) tooltip with the copy button Fix partial-pixel component position glitches
+Change extension name to "Beatsaber Request UI" (the extension page, not code) Add sections in the header
+Add Search section leading to the search
+Add Info section leading to the information page (internal - with version and link to the repository) Make search section to be open by default
+Add information page with links to the extension page, this repo issue tracker, link leading to the repo and the actual version of this extension

 0.0.1: (already verified)
 18 March 2021 - Add expand/unexpand and searching functionality